 “Everybody can be great, because anybody can serve.” – Dr. Martin Luther King, Jr.

 About Jersey Cares Martin Luther King, Jr. Day of Service

 The Jersey Cares Martin Luther King, Jr. Day of Service engages people across the state to embody Dr. King's vision and bring people of all ages and backgrounds together, strengthening their communities and building a stronger New Jersey.
 Last year, 1,300 volunteers in 25 service projects across 12 counties honored Dr. King's legacy by painting murals in schools, creating no-sew fleece blankets for our homeless neighbors, serving hot meals to people who needed them, spending time with seniors, organizing donated clothes and much more.

 Registration information for the 2018 Jersey Cares MLK Day of Service will be available in December 2017.
 Please contact Jennifer Lewellen to learn more.
 973-533-1993.

-Jersey Cares Day is a day of true partnership and community building as people from all over New Jersey unite for the common goal of revitalizing local communities.
-In 2013, we have expanded to 13 counties and aim to engage 2,500 volunteers in meaningful acts of service.
-Jersey Cares Day is also a fundraiser to support the important work of Jersey Cares all throughout the year.
-Like a walk-a-thon, Jersey Cares Day volunteers raise pledges for the time they are contributing, making the event an inspiring way to build stronger communities and help continue that work all year round.
-Back to top.
+Jersey Cares Day is a day of true partnership and community building as 1,500 volunteers from all over New Jersey unite for the common goal of revitalizing and beautifying New Jersey communities.
+Jersey Cares Day is also a serve-a-thon to support all of the important work Jersey Cares does throughout the year.